1 9 7 7 (UK)

 8 x 50 minute episodes

-For each episode, the hosts Sir Francis Fell (Andre Van Gyseghem) and Sir Charles (Esmond Knight) would receive the latest guest into the plush clubroom and then, after the sombre organ strains of the Poulene signature tune had faded away, invite them to begin.
+In each episode, the hosts’ Sir Francis Fell (Andre Van Gyseghem) and Sir Charles (Esmond Knight) would receive the latest guest into the plush clubroom and then, after the sombre organ strains of the Poulene signature tune had faded away, invite them to begin.

-The stories included Dorabella, a vampire tale set in Eastern Europe (starring Jeremy Clyde, Anna Marson and John Justin); Night of the Marionettes about a puppet show and an interesting twist on the Frankenstein story (with Gordon Jackson and Kathleen Byron); and a variation on the Jekyll and Hyde theme, Lady Sybil (with Denholm Elliott and Cathleen Nesbitt).
+The stories included Dorabella, a vampire tale set in Eastern Europe (pictured above) starring Jeremy Clyde, Anna Marson and John Justin; Night of the Marionettes about a puppet show and an interesting twist on the Frankenstein story with Gordon Jackson (pictured below right) and Kathleen Byron; and a variation on the Jekyll and Hyde theme, Lady Sybil, with Denholm Elliott and Cathleen Nesbitt.

 Supernatural was the creation of Robert Muller, a German-born former journalist and theatre critic, whose interest in Gothic literature had been fired while working on some of the adaptations for the ITV anthology Mystery and Imagination.